 Croatian government unveils new property tax initiative

-Effective from January 1, 2025, a new property tax law will be introduced in Croatia.
+Effective from 1 January 2025, Croatia will introduce a new property tax law.
 This new law will replace the current vacation home tax and apply to all residential properties, with certain exemptions.
 Local governments will institute the new law and set tax rates within a specified range by taking into account property characteristics and other factors.

 1. New property tax details